Zarkino/WebShop/README.md

 * Users can 'review' products and give star rating 0-5
 * Fix Cart and Transactions to show total quantity instead of '1x'
   * array_count_values() & array.filter()
+* Change images src from folder to URL?